-Perceived adverse impacts of the project
+Table 6-4: Community Perceptions Perceived benefits or positive Perceived adverse impacts of the project impacts of the project The agricultural production or land-based most important perceived benefit is construction of bridges income will decline after the acquisition of over Luit and Subansiri rivers as lands under the project. dependence on ferry services will • It will worsen the economic status of the reduce and the hazards during rainy families due to displacement. season will be overcome.
+The value of agricultural produces in the More job opportunities for local market will go up as people would unemployed people as a result of the prefer to export produces due to better project and allied jobs transportation facilities.
+Opportunities The daily agriculture wage earners may not start new businesses on the roadside. get adequate income due to land acquisition.
+Better income due to easy selling of More and more people will be prone to agricultural produces and other diseases because of environmental pollution, products due to improved road & which would incur heavy expenditures. transportation facilities. • The local businessmen may face difficulty • Better road facilities may help due to influx of businessmen from outside. setting-up more industries in the Some people in the affected villages also felt area. that movement of more vehicles would • The compensation along with other increase accidents. benefits and support may develop Some people may misuse the compensation their economic standard. amount by spending money on drinking • The price value of their roadside alcohol.
+This may create disturbance in the lands will increase. family and the community. • We will get all kinds of goods and The loss of house and other cultural commodities in the area at cheaper structures will create an emotional trauma rates. among people.
+Due to bypass road, the fear of • Improper distribution of compensation

-- The agricultural production or land-based income will decline after the acquisition of lands under the project. - It will worsen the economic status of the families due to displacement. - The value of agricultural produces in the local market will go up as people would prefer to export produces due to better transportation facilities. - The daily agriculture wage earners may not get adequate income due to land acquisition. - More and more people will be prone to diseases because of environmental pollution, which would incur heavy expenditures. - The local businessmen may face difficulty due to influx of businessmen from outside. - Some people in the affected villages also felt that movement of more vehicles would increase accidents. - Some people may misuse the compensation amount by spending money on drinking alcohol.
-This may create disturbance in the family and the community. - The loss of house and other cultural structures will create an emotional trauma among people. - Improper distribution of compensation amount among the separate families may create disturbances. - Fair compensation may not be given. - More people may migrate to our area because of better road facilities. - Ponds and open wells that are extensively used to meet water needs of the locals will be polluted due to construction.
+Perceived benefits or positive impacts of the project Perceived adverse impacts of the project accident of the villagers will not be amount among the separate families may there. create disturbances.
+The compensation amount will help Fair compensation may not be given. us to provide higher education to our • More people may migrate to our area children. because of better road facilities.
+Better road and communication Ponds and open wells that are extensively facility will help our children to take used to meet water needs of the locals will admission in higher educational be polluted due to construction centres located in nearby towns.
+Women wages at par with men labourers/ workers.